 |Useful national contacts||APS Support UK (formerly Hughes Syndrome Foundation)

-The library at The Brain Charity has a range of reference resources on this condition and on a wide range of disability related issues.
+The library at the Brain Charity has a range of resources on Antiphospholipid Syndrome and on a wide range of disability related issues.